eslint/eslint/docs/rules/no-shadow.md

 ### ignoreOnInitialization

 The `ignoreOnInitialization` option is `false` by default.
-If it is `true`, the rule prevents reporting variables on initialization statements, the shadowed variable must be on the left side and the shadowing variable must be on the right side.
+If it is `true`, it prevents reporting shadowing of variables in their initializers when the shadowed variable is presumably still uninitialized.

+The shadowed variable must be on the left side.
+The shadowing variable must be on the right side and declared in a callback function or in an IIFE.
-The option reports also the shadowing variables that are inside IIFE.

-Examples of **incorrect** code for the default `{ "ignoreOnInitialization": "true" }` option:
+Examples of **incorrect** code for the `{ "ignoreOnInitialization": "true" }` option:

 ```js
 /*eslint no-shadow: ["error", { "ignoreOnInitialization": true }]*/